Machine Learning Techniques for Intermediate Mass Gap Lepton Partner Searches at the Large Hadron Collider: Simulation and BDT Analysis

 However, these distributions do not provide a clear sense of how $M_{\rm T2}^{100}$ is correlated with other variables, which is the type of information one would expect to be learned by a BDT.
 To consider this question, we assume that the only relevant background processes are $ttjj$ and $WWjj$.
 That is, we ignore the $WZjj$ and $ZZjj$ background classes (which are essentially eliminated by the precuts) and the $\mu \mu jjj$ and $\tau \tau jjj$ background classes (which are easily eliminated by the BDT).
 After the precuts, we see from Figure~\ref{fig:discrimination} that we are left with $\sim 400$ signal events, and $\sim 3300$ background, roughly evenly split between $ttjj$ and $WWjj$.
 We then consider a simple cut in which we accept only events with $M_{\rm T2}^{100} < 130 \gev$.
 This cut admits almost all signal events, but reduces each class of background events by roughly 1/3.
 This simple cut-and-count analysis would yield a signal-to-background ratio of $S/B \sim 0.18$, with a signal significance of $\sim 8.5\sigma$.
 Indeed, we see that a 1/3 reduction in background, with a small reduction in signal, is roughly what the BDT achieves with a signal classification threshold set at $\sim 0.6$ (see Figure~\ref{fig:score}), yielding approximately the significance and signal-to-background ratio we estimated with a cut-and-count analysis (see Figure~\ref{fig:significance}).
 The deeper correlations found by the BDT (at least in regard to the $ttjj$ and $WWjj$ backgrounds) lead to an improvement in the signal-to-background ratio of roughly a factor of 2 as the signal classification threshold is raised to $>0.9$.
+Note that this improvement in the signal-to-background ratio is essential for overcoming systematic uncertainties, as described above.

 Since the imposition of a simple cut such as $M_{\rm T2}^{100} < 130 \gev$ seems to replicate at least part of the BDT analysis, one might ask if imposing this as a precut could improve the performance of the BDT, by allowing it to focus on less obvious correlations.
 To test this possibility, we ran a second analysis in which $M_{\rm T2}^{100} < 130 \gev$ was imposed as a additional precut.
 The results are fairly similar to analysis without this additional precut (see Table~\ref{tab:varyprecuts}).
 It appears that, because the $ttjj$ and $WWjj$ backgrounds are not excessively large compared to the other backgrounds and are within an order of magnitude of the signal, after applying the precuts described in Section~\ref{sct:bdttraining}, the BDT was not overly focused on reducing them, and thus did not gain significantly in performance when the $ttjj$ and $WWjj$ backgrounds were reduced through an additional precut.